HQ20/contracts/contracts/drafts/issuance/README.md

 * `issuanceToken`: The token that will be issued if conditions are met.
 * `openingDate`: The time at which investments start being accepted.
 * `closingDate`: The time at which investments stop being accepted, and distribution of issued tokens is possible.
 * `issuePrice`:  The amount of currency tokens that are required to buy one issued token.
-The `issuePrice` parameter works like this:
-    - issuePrice > 0 : issuanceToken.mintAmount = currencyToken.investedAmount / issuePrice;
-    - issuePrice < 0 : issuanceToken.mintAmount = currencyToken.investedAmount * (-1) * issuePrice;
-    - issuePrice = 0 : revert.
 * `softCap`: The minimum mount of currency that needs to be raised for tokens to be distributed.
 * `minInvestment`: The minimum amount of currency that can be invested in one go.